-Within a choice of operations in relation to the SO 2.1 and SO 2.2 a contribution of planned operations leading to an increase of energy efficiency and their potential contribution to an increase of use of renewable sources of energy will be envisaged.
+When selecting operations under SO 2.1 and SO 2.2, the contribution of the planned operations to an increase of energy efficiency and their potential contribution to an increase of use of renewable sources of energy will be taken into account.

-Projects under SO 2.2 implemented on combustion stationary sources with the total thermal input 20 MW can be supported only, if it is evident that the primary objective is the improvement of air quality and that any reduction of greenhouse gas emissions is only an indirect effect, and using the methodology in the explanatory guidelines from the EC.
+Projects under SO 2.2 implemented on combustion stationary sources with the total thermal input 20 MW can be supported only, if it is evident that the primary objective is the improvement of air quality and that any reduction of greenhouse gas emissions is only an indirect effect, according to the methodology in the explanatory guidelines from the EC.
 The financial allocation for expansion and reconstruction of centralised thermal energy supply systems cannot exceed EUR 40 million.